Are Mushrooms Low FODMAP? (Yes, Oyster Mushrooms Only)

 Canned champignons: the pantry loophole

 Fresh button mushrooms are high FODMAP, but canned champignons (drained) are low FODMAP at a small serve.
-The reason is simple: mannitol is water soluble.
+The mechanism is simple: mannitol is water soluble.
 When mushrooms sit in brine for weeks during canning, a chunk of the mannitol leaches out into the liquid.
-Drain that liquid and you've drained a lot of the FODMAPs with it.
+Drain the liquid and you drain a lot of the FODMAPs with it.

-The catch is that this only works if you actually drain them.
-Giving them a quick rinse under cold water on top of draining is a reasonable extra step.
+This only works if you drain them fully.
+A quick rinse under cold water on top of draining is a reasonable extra step.
 Don't pour the canning liquid into the pan and call it a sauce.

-Canned champignons are a practical backup when you can't find oyster mushrooms (they're still not in every supermarket) or when you want something shelf-stable for a weeknight dinner.
-Texture is softer than fresh, so they work better in saucy dishes than in a sear.
+Canned champignons are a practical backup when oyster mushrooms aren't in your supermarket (they still aren't stocked everywhere) or when you want something shelf-stable for a weeknight dinner.
+The texture is softer than fresh, so they work better in saucy dishes than in a sear.

 The variable ones: shiitake and enoki